lucasmedeirosleite/pusher-me/README.md

 On the backend side we have a controller called `API::PusherController` which has two actions:

 * `auth`: the action responsible to accept or not the WebSocket connection
 * `webhook`: it is the Pusher existence webhook which receives two events `channel_occupied` and `channel_vacated`.
-We use this events to store a `Redis` instance the key (`channels:channel-name`) a boolean value saying if the channel is occupied or not.
+We use this events to store in a `Redis` instance the key (`channels:channel-name`) a boolean value saying if the channel is occupied or not.

 ---